Julie Witmer Gardens Newsletter

 We have made all of the gardens at Havenwood one puzzle piece at a time over the last decade.
 While considering the whole, and working towards the best ecological and economic decisions, we have cut down our mowed area from a full acre of lawn to just a few paths and a rectangular patch in the back for croquet.

-Though ecological choices are the least expensive in the wider economy, I find that on a domestic level, they go very well together!
-If you are lacking in funds, then you are ready to make a truly great garden that will be good for the environment too.
+Though ecological choices can be expensive in the wider economy, I find that on a domestic level, they can be very affordable!
+If you are lacking in funds then you are ready to make a truly great garden that will be good for the environment too.

 The key is to slow down…